-44.Can a licensor compel a licensee to use its trade mark, under the terms of a licence?
+44. Can a licensor compel a licensee to use its trade mark, under the terms of a license?

 The licensor can compel the licensee through an obligation to use the licensed trade mark under the terms of the licence.
+By virtue of law, a licence is required for the purposes of use of the licensed trade mark or other IP asset.